 Many Amsterdam hotel lobbies have a fireplace, like the College Hotel and the Dylan Hotel, but the ambiance tends to be a bit stiff and the staff a bit cold at these places.

 The Lobby is the bar/restaurant of Hotel V in Nes 49, a long dark alley famously lined with theatres off Dam Square.
 Obviously, the floating fireplace is traditionally surrounded by Chesterfield sofa’s.
+Recently they opened a second place at Fizeaustraat.

 But the best thing is the menu.
 On it are some very interesting comfort foods that you need in the Amsterdam winter, like wentelteefjes (the Dutch version of French toast), American pancakes and the reputed Flammkuchen, a pizza-like speciality from the Alsace region.